The Plum Ensemble Story Part 1 - Sewing with Microfibre

 The dress 'before'

-So Su decided that she wanted to have some bling added to the sleeves
+So Su decided that she wanted to have some bling added to the sleevesand front of the skirt.
+We went to a little store in a little alley

 (just off Jalan Tunku Abdul Rahman) where a little Korean lady was